Relationships between Superconductivity and Nematicity in FeSe$_{1-x}$Te$_x$ ($x=0-0.5$) Films Studied by Complex Conductivity Measurements: Experiments

 where $\mu_0$ is vacuum permeability, $g(s,w,d)$ is a geometrical factor, and $d$ is the thickness of the film \cite{Watanabe1994,Clem2013}.
 From eq. (\ref{fc})-(\ref{Lk}), $\lambda$ is expressed as follows:

-All parameters on the right-hand side of eq. (\ref{lambda}) can be determined from the shape of the resonator ($d$, $w$, $s$) and measurements of $f_\textrm{c}$ and $C$.
-The length was measured using an optical microscope (Keyence, VHS-6000), and $C$ was measured using an impedance analyzer (Hewlett-Packard, 4192A) in the frequency range, 10-1000 kHz.
+All parameters on the right-hand side of eq. (\ref{lambda}) can be determined from the shape of the resonator ($s$, $w$, $d$) and measurements of $f_\textrm{c}$ and $C$.
+The length was measured using an optical microscope (Keyence, VHS-6000), and the thickness was measured using a stylus profiler as mentioned above.
+The typical standard deviations of $s$ and $w$ and $d$ were about 1-2 um, 1-2 um and ~1 nm, respectively, leading to the standard deviation of $\lambda$ of ~50nm, which was shown as an error bar.
+Also, $C$ was measured using an impedance analyzer (Hewlett-Packard, 4192A) in the frequency range, 10-1000 kHz.
 The measured values of $C$ were in good agreement with the calculated values of $C$ assuming that the relative permittivity of CaF$_2$ is 6.5. \cite{Jacob2003}

 The dynamics of quasiparticles in the Fe(Se,Te) films were measured using the cavity perturbation technique.
 For a thin film ($d<\lambda$), the cavity perturbation formula for the analysis of a bulk crystal cannot be applied.
 In such cases, the measured quantity is the effective impedance, $Z_\textrm{eff} (Z_\textrm{s}, d)$, where $Z_\textrm{s}$ is surface impedance.
 Formulae of $Z_\textrm{eff}$ corresponding to various situations have been derived, and are found to depend on configurations of both the electromagnetic field and the sample.\cite{Klein1990,Drabeck1990, Peligrad1998, Barannik2014}